FlaXxy1/MinecraftProductionDesigns/Design.md

 ## Needed Buffers

 - Item Input Buffer
-    - for all enderio item inputs
+    - for all enderio item inputs to machines
     - a drawerwall (no controller needed)
-    - exportbus into the drawer
+    - exportbus From the production network into each drawer
     - enderio out of the drawer
+    - optionally attach it as readonly storage to the main network.

+- External Input Item Buffer
+    - a drawerwall with controller
+    - storagebus the controller from Production network (get; high prio)
+    - manual insertion of items in here

 - Primary Item Storage
     - drawerWall with controller
     - itemconduit into the controller (code blue)
-    - storagebus the controller (put and get; high prio)
+    - storagebus the controller from Production network (put and get; high prio)
+    - attach it as putget storage to the main network.

 - Secondary Item Storage
     - drawerWall with controller
     - itemconduit into the controller (code red)
-    - storagebus the controller (only get; low prio)
+    - storagebus the controller from Production network (only get; low prio)
     - all drawers have void upgrade
+    - optionally attach it as readonly storage to the main network.

 - Primary Fluid Storage
     - Drums
     - fluidconduit on each (code blue)
-    - fluid storage bus on each (put and get; high prio)
+    - fluid storage bus from Production network on each (put and get; high prio)
+    - attach it as putget storage to the main network.

 - Secondary Fluid Storage
     - Drums